OlympusDAO-Education/Documentation/staking.md

 **Staking is a passive, long-term strategy.** The increases in your stake of OHM translates into a constantly falling cost basis converging on zero.
 Since the backing of OHM effectively shifts the floor for the token from zero to one, stakers can be rebased into a risk-free position.

-**When you stake, you lock OHM and receive an equal amount of sOHM.** That sOHM is rebased up based on profits at the end of every epoch. sOHM is non-transferrable and non-composable.
-It is not meant for anything beyond value accrual and governance rights.
+**When you stake, you lock OHM and receive an equal amount of sOHM.** Your sOHM balance rebases up automatically at the end of every epoch. sOHM is transferable and therefore composable with other DeFi protocols.

 **When you unstake, you burn sOHM and receive an equal amount of OHM.** Unstaking also requires the user to forfeit the most recent rebase as an exit fee.